-DFAT's agreements require delivery partners to make ongoing efforts to protect their organisations from acts of fraud.
+DFAT's arrangements require funding recipients to make ongoing efforts to protect their organisations from acts of fraud.
 DFAT's standard fraud clauses are included at the end of this Toolkit (see Annex 2).
-Please note that there are additional clauses included in agreements that contribute to fraud minimisation, so delivery partners need to be aware of all requirements under their specific agreements.
+Please note that there are additional clauses included in arrangements that contribute to fraud minimisation, so funding recipients need to be aware of all requirements under their specific arrangements.

-Although DFAT agreements require delivery partners to conduct a fraud risk assessment and to develop a fraud control strategy, delivery partners have flexibility to adopt their own methods for managing fraud risks, provided they are appropriate to prevent, detect and correct fraud on DFAT.
+Although DFAT arrangements require funding recipients to conduct a fraud risk assessment and to develop a fraud control strategy, funding recipients have flexibility to adopt their own methods for managing fraud risks, provided they are appropriate to prevent, detect and correct fraud on DFAT.
 There are five (5) basic steps of fraud control that your organisation should implement: